About

 Objective:

-The objective is simple: reach and capture into Mars orbit in the shortest possible time.
+The objective is simple: reach Mars in the shortest possible time.

 Up to eight CubeSat-class spacecraft, constrained only by pre-deployment mass, volume, and the requirement to rely solely on solar radiation pressure for propulsion, will compete in this high-stakes interplanetary challenge.

-Teams must design and operate fully autonomous spacecraft, optimizing sail orientation and momentum transfer to navigate a heliocentric trajectory—maximizing acceleration toward Mars and ensuring precise deceleration for orbital insertion.
+University teams must design and operate fully autonomous spacecraft, optimizing sail orientation and momentum transfer to navigate a heliocentric trajectory—maximizing acceleration toward Mars.
+Teams will include a camera, first team to image Mars with the sun in view, wins.

 New Horizons